-Chapter 11 Bankruptcy Lawyer in Long Island
+Chapter 11 Bankruptcy Lawyer on Long Island

 What Is The Typical Process Of A Chapter 11 Bankruptcy Case?

 During a Chapter 11 bankruptcy case, the court will assist in a business’ restructuring of its debts and obligations.
-In the majority of Chapter 11 cases, the business remains open and continues to operate throughout the proceeding.
+In most Chapter 11 cases, the business remains open and continues to operate throughout the proceeding.
 Generally, businesses are allowed to perform as per usual.
 However, in cases that involve gross incompetence, fraud, or dishonesty, a court-appointed trustee runs the company for the entirety of the Chapter 11 bankruptcy case.
 Moreover, the business is not permitted to make certain decisions without prior consent from the court.
 These decisions include:

 - The sale of assets, excluding inventory